Back

 5. Fraud Detection and Security

-Cybersecurity relies heavily on AI and Data Science.
+Cybersecurity relies heavily on AI and data science.
 The average cost of a data breach is $3.86 million, as reported by the IBM “Cost of a Data Breach” study.

 6. Market and Competitive Analysis